astrails/mac-install/README.markdown

 During the standard initial setup

-* wnable FileVault and write down the master password (store in 1Password)
+* enable FileVault and write down the master password (store in 1Password)
 * do not allow icloud to reset filevault.

 After the setup - full suystem update.